top of page

 Confidence grows when you trust yourself to adapt — not when you try to control every outcome.

-3. Build Confidence Through Consistent Routines, Not Perfection
+3. Build Confidence Through Consistent Routines as a New Teacher

 Confidence doesn’t come from doing everything well.